 - Thoracotomy: Involves doctor making an incision between 2 ribs to gather a cancer tissue sampled.

-- Thoracoscopy: Involves examining the space between chest wall and lungs by inserting a long, thin tube into the chest to obtain a small tissue samples.
+- Thoracoscopy: Involves examining the space between the chest wall and lungs by inserting a long, thin tube into the chest to obtain small tissue samples.

-- Surgical Biopsy: This is an invasive procedure needed to cut out a large enough tissue samples to make a diagnosis or totally removing the tumor.
+- Surgical Biopsy: This is an invasive procedure needed to cut out a large enough tissue sample to make a diagnosis or totally removing the tumor.

 Malignant Mesothelioma has been linked to workplace asbestos exposure.